PapaDaCodr/PapaDaCodr/README.md

   - Exploring [React Native](https://reactnative.dev/)

 - 👯 **Looking to Collaborate On**:
-  - Open-source projects in JavaScript, Java, Python, or AI.
+  - Open-source projects in JavaScript, Python, or AI.
   - Innovative tech solutions that make an impact.

 - 🌱 **Currently Learning**: